 - (2) Mainsails used in women's only events shall carry a red rhombus (length of diagonals minimum 240mm, maximum 260mm) above the top batten pocket on both sides.
 The position should be approximately in the centre of the triangle formed by the top batten and the mainsail head.
 The rhombus may be retained for racing in other events.
-This changes RRS G.1.1(a) - (3) The 470 mainsail insignia as per G.3.1 may be replaced by a gold version conforming to the same dimensions when at least one member of crew is an Olympic or World Champion. - (4) At the ISAF Sailing World Cup and the ISAF Sailing World Championship, or when required by a Notice of Race, a skipper's national flag, nominal size 740 x 443 mm, shall be applied to each side of the mainsail, placed as shown in the Figure "Mainsail Flag Location", so that the shortest distance of the lower aft corner of each flag is between 50 and 100 mm from the leech and the upper edge between 50 and 100 mm below the lowermost batten pocket.
-The flags shall be made by an ISAF approved manufacturer as listed at:
+This changes RRS G.1.1(a) - (3) The 470 mainsail insignia as per Class Rule G.3.1 may be replaced by a gold version conforming to the same dimensions when at least one member of crew is an Olympic or World Champion. - (4) At the WS Sailing World Cup events and the WS Sailing World Championships, or when required by a Notice of Race, the helmsman's national flag, nominal size 740 x 443 mm, shall be applied to each side of the mainsail, placed as shown in the Figure "Mainsail Flag Location", so that the shortest distance of the lower aft corner of each flag is between 50 and 100 mm from the leech and the upper edge between 50 and 100 mm below the lowermost batten pocket.
+The flags shall be made by a WS approved manufacturer as listed at the "technical" section of: